 this highlighted the power of breaking down a complicated problem into a set of solvable individual problems.

-This also served as a good example of an equation which had no analytical solution, but which yields to a numerical approach.
+This also served as a good example of an equation which has no analytical solution, but which yields to a numerical approach.

 Assignment 3: Root Finding and Special Functions